Ginsbourger/ginsbourger.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
-excerpt: "About me"
+title: "Research & academic profile"
+excerpt: "Research & academic profile"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+My research lies at the interface of statistics, machine learning, and scientific applications, with uncertainty quantification as a recurring theme.
+My work has developed along three main methodological directions: Gaussian processes and random fields, including Bayesian optimization and sequential design; kernels and structured probabilistic modelling; and, increasingly, statistical machine learning for scientific problems, with particular interest in combining data-driven methods with domain knowledge and established disciplinary methodology.
+Applications span environmental and climate sciences, engineering, and biomedical sciences.

 I am currently serving as Director of the [Institute of Mathematical Statistics and Actuarial Science](http://www.imsv.unibe.ch/index_eng.html) of the [University of Bern](http://www.unibe.ch), where I am heading the Uncertainty Quantification and Spatial Statistics Group.
 My office (009) is located at Alpeneggstrasse 22, 3012 Bern, Switzerland.

-In recent months, I spent a substantial part of my time at [Isaac Newton Institute](https://www.newton.ac.uk/) (Cambridge, UK), where I have been organizing the programme [Representing, calibrating & leveraging prediction uncertainty from statistics to machine learning](https://www.newton.ac.uk/event/rcl/) together with [Florence d'Alché-Buc](https://www.telecom-paris.fr/florence-dalche-buc), [Judith Rousseau](https://www.stats.ox.ac.uk/~rousseau/) and [Richard Wilkinson](https://rich-d-wilkinson.github.io/).
+In 2025, I spent a substantial part of my time at [Isaac Newton Institute](https://www.newton.ac.uk/) (Cambridge, UK), where I have been organizing the programme [Representing, calibrating & leveraging prediction uncertainty from statistics to machine learning](https://www.newton.ac.uk/event/rcl/) together with [Florence d'Alché-Buc](https://www.telecom-paris.fr/florence-dalche-buc), [Judith Rousseau](https://www.stats.ox.ac.uk/~rousseau/) and [Richard Wilkinson](https://rich-d-wilkinson.github.io/).

-In 2025, I joined the [Swiss Academy of Sciences](https://scnat.ch/en) as an elected member, currently being part of the board of the [Platform Mathematics, Astronomy and Physics](https://map.scnat.ch/en).
+That year, I joined the [Swiss Academy of Sciences](https://scnat.ch/en) as an elected member, currently being part of the board of the [Platform Mathematics, Astronomy and Physics](https://map.scnat.ch/en).
 I am also an elected member of the [International Statistical Institute](https://isi-web.org/) (2023-), a member of the [ELLIS Society](https://ellis.eu/) (2024-), and have been a member of the
 [Society for Industrial and Applied Mathematics](https://www.siam.org/), the [Swiss Mathematical Society](https://www.math.ch/), and the [International Association of Mathematical Geology](https://iamg.org/) for a number of years.